liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/08-optimizing-existing-plugins-for-liferay-7/13-migrating-a-theme-from-the-plugins-sdk-to-workspace.markdown

 standard web application project in Workspace's `wars` folder.
 Blade CLI uses the
 [Theme Builder](/develop/reference/-/knowledge_base/7-0/theme-builder-gradle-plugin)
 plugin to migrate your theme to a workspace.
-You also have the option of migrating your Plugins SDK theme to a Liferay Theme Generator theme using Blade CLI.
-Follow the
-[Migrating Themes to the Theme Generator Using Workspace](/develop/tutorials/-/knowledge_base/7-0/migrating-a-6-2-theme-to-liferay-7#migrating-themes-to-the-theme-generator-using-workspace) tutorial for more information.
+You can also migrate your Plugins SDK theme to a Liferay Theme Generator theme using Blade CLI.
+Follow the [Migrating Themes to the Theme Generator Using Workspace](/develop/tutorials/-/knowledge_base/7-0/migrating-a-6-2-theme-to-liferay-7#migrating-themes-to-the-theme-generator-using-workspace) tutorial for more information.